criteo/criteo-api-java-sdk/sdks/marketingsolutions_2025-07/docs/CampaignApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         CampaignApi apiInstance = new CampaignApi(defaultClient);
-        Integer advertiserId = 56; // Integer | Id of the advertiser
+        String advertiserId = "advertiserId_example"; // String | Id of the advertiser
         Long budgetId = 56L; // Long | Return only budgets with given Id
         OffsetDateTime endAfterDate = OffsetDateTime.now(); // OffsetDateTime | Return budgets that end after the given date using the `yyyy-MM-DD` format.
 If param is not provided, default behavior is to only return budgets that have not yet ended.
         Long sellerId = 56L; // Long | Return only budgets belonging to given sellerId